 So, if open source has worked such wonders in the software industry, how do we reap the same benefits in other industries in the information age?

-Open sourcing educational resources is similar to software in that some teachers collaborate on creating educational material, and are often recreating the same resources in different schools.
-Thus, to enable a proper ecosystem of open source, it makes most sense to begin by building tools around the creation of the open source resources.
+Open sourcing educational resources is similar to open source software in that some teachers collaborate on creating educational material, and are often recreating the same resources in different schools.
+Thus, to enable a proper ecosystem of open source, it makes most sense to begin by building tools around the creation of open source resources.

 By first building out great tools for educational resources, we empower teachers and other content creators to make extremely high quality, collaborative resources, which will in turn create a demand for people to use.